j-stach/baton-pass/README.md

 6. Right-click and select compile.
 7. Once compiled, open a NinjaScript Output window and a trading chart.
 8. Add the BatonPass indicator and apply, then open the Chart Trader.
 You should see a large "BatonPass" button.
-Selecting the button prints the status of the data stream to te output window.
+Selecting the button prints the status of the data stream to the output window.